Hidden Minima in Two-Layer ReLU Networks: Concluding remarks and future work

-\end{itemize} Thus, lower (rather than upper) bounds on the isotropy of adjacent critical points are derived \cite{ArjevaniCP2023} using ideas and methods from equivariant transversality adapted to handle the particular features of the tangency~set.
-Once a lower bound on the isotropy of critical points has been obtained, having established first a bound on the symmetry of global minima (by certain \emph{identifiability}, e.g., \cite{arjevani2023symmetry, ArjevaniField2020}), the effects of increasing the number of neurons on the structure of spurious minima and, crucially, the potential emergence of descent directions, can be analyzed and described in rather precise terms, e.g., \cite{arjevani2022annihilation}.
-In \cite{Arjevani2023deepsb}, a study of such phenomena is carried out for loss landscapes associated to networks with deep architectures.
+Critical points of $G$-invariant functions may or may not be symmetric.
+In \cite{ArjevaniCP2023}, it is shown, however, that when certain conditions apply, critical points connected to symmetric ones by tangency arcs are symmetry breaking.
+Once a lower bound on the isotropy of critical points has been obtained, the effects of increasing the number of neurons on spurious minima and, crucially, on the possible emergence of descent directions can be analyzed, e.g., \cite{arjevani2022annihilation}.

+A rigorous and systematic analysis of these phenomena in loss landscapes arising from the training of deep neural architectures is developed in \cite{Arjevani2023deepsb}.
+In that work, the theory of distributions is adopted as a comprehensive analytical framework that permits a precise treatment of the nonsmoothness of ReLU networks.
+Within this framework, tools from geometric measure theory are employed to obtain a refined characterization of the gradient, interpreted as a vector-valued function of bounded variation, and of the Hessian, which is accordingly represented by Radon measures.